 with Nick Armstrong

-Emotion is the glue to an improv scene.
-It's the thing that will lead you to a strong and effective scene also a great POV, character and connection to your partner.
+Emotion is the glue to any improv scene.
+It's the thing that will lead you to stronger scenes with great POV, characters and connection to your partner.
 Without it your scene will fall off the rails pretty fast.
-In this workshop, we will work on intense emotion in scenes and having emotion get you out of your head an playing to the top of your abilities.
-We will also use emotion to keep you in the moment and make sure it guides you in better understanding yourself in the scene and your partner.
+In this workshop, we will work on intense emotion in scenes.
+Having a strong emotion gets you out of your head and playing to the top of your abilities.
+You will also learn how emotion will keep you in the moment and help you follow your instincts more.

 About Nick Armstrong

 Nick is an Actor, Improvisor and Writer living in Los Angeles, CA. On TV Nick has been on the Emmy-Award winning shows The Office and Grey's Anatomy.
 He has also made appearances on Jimmy Kimmel Live, New Girl, Hot in Cleveland, Stan Against Evil and Parks and Recreation.